Kishi0Kaisei/Kishi0Kaisei/README.md

 🚀 My Journey

-📚 I've been immersing myself in the world of code and have dabbled in various programming languages, including HTML5, CSS, JS, C#, SQL, and PHP (with a special focus on Laravel framework).
+📚 I've been immersing myself in the world of code and have dabbled in various programming languages, including HTML5, CSS, JS, C#, SQL, PHP, VB and PY.
-Currently, I'm honing my skills in VB.Net and SQL Server, with a focus on Primavera ERP 10 Extensibility.
+I've experience on Primavera ERP 10 Extensibility, SQL Server, Windows Forms and console applications.

+==Currently, I'm looking for a job as a Software Developer==

 🔥 Let's Connect